bugsnag/bugsnag-magento/README.md

 --

 In your Magento admin panel go to System → Configuration → Advanced → Developer and find the Bugsnag entry.
+If you don't see the entry, then try to enable symlinks (described below).

 ![](/screenshot.png)

 If the orange button "Fire Test Event" is not visible, then go to System → Configuration → Developer → Template Settings and set `Allow Symlinks` to `Yes`.
+You can safely set it back to `No` if you don't need the button or if you worry about the potential security risks (the plugin will keep working).

 To do
 --